mozillascience/studyGroup/lessons/r-pkg/lesson.md

 devtools::use_vignette('introduction')
 ```

-This will create a `vignette/` folde and an
+This will create a `vignette/` folder and an
 [R Markdown](http://rmarkdown.rstudio.com/) file, where you can mix text, code, and
 code output for a polished tutorial on using your package.
 You can access this
 vignette when the package is installed by using: